partha-bro/study-repo/Web_developer/02-CSS/README.md

 			HREF: If a resource cannot be placed inside the body tag and can only be linked (for html, css, a)

 	2. Classes and ids

+		ID uses in single element to select.
+		Classes use in multiple element to select.

 	3. Height and width
 			a. value is pixel like 100px
 			b. value is percentage like 100%